 Starting college or other post 16 options

-All young people should participate in some form of education or training until they are 18 years old.
-When year 11 ends, you will then enter post 16 education.
+All young people must participate in some form of education or training until they are 18 years old.
+When Year 11 ends, you will then enter post 16 provision and have a choice about how you continue in education or training.

 Here is an overview of the options and opportunities available in our local area, to help you decide which form of post 16 education you would prefer to progress into: